List of Accept band members

 Three line-ups of Accept performing in 2013, 2017, and 2022.

-Accept is a German heavy metal band from Solingen.
-Formed in 1976, the group originally featured lead guitarist Wolf Hoffmann, bassist Peter Baltes, lead vocalist Udo Dirkschneider, drummer Frank Friedrich and rhythm guitarist Gerhard Wahl.
-The band's current lineup includes Hoffmann, lead vocalist Mark Tornillo (since 2009), drummer Christopher Williams (both since 2015), bassist Martin Motnik and guitarist Philip Shouse (both since 2019).
+Accept is a German heavy metal band from Solingen formed in 1976 with their first consistent lineup featuring lead singer Udo Dirkschneider, lead guitarist Wolf Hoffmann, bassist Peter Baltes, rhythm guitarist Jörg Fischer and drummer Stefan Kaufmann.
+The band's current lineup includes Hoffmann, lead vocalist Mark Tornillo (since 2009), drummer Christopher Williams (since 2015), bassist Martin Motnik and rhythm guitarist Philip Shouse (both since 2019).

 History

 1976–1994

-Accept evolved from an earlier group called Band X, formed in 1968 by Udo Dirkschneider (vocals, Accept, U.D.O), Michael Wagener (guitar, later producer /engineer of Dokken, Mötley Crue and many others), with drummer Birke Hoe.
+Accept evolved from an earlier group called Band X, formed in 1968 by lead vocalist Udo Dirkschneider.
+After several lineup changes the band would change their name to Accept, with their lineup consisting of Dirkschneider, lead guitarist Wolf Hoffmann, rhythm guitarist Gerard Wahl, bassist Peter Baltes and drummer Frank Friedrich.

-In 1972 after Dirkschneider and Wagener had completed their military service, Dirkschneider assembled the first line-up using the name Accept, with Hansi Heitzer and Gerhard "Watu" Wahl (guitars), Frank Friedrich (drums) and Dieter "Rubi" Rubach" (later in the band Bad Steve with future Accept guitarist Jan Koemmet) on bass.

-In 1975 Wolf Hoffmann replaced Heitzer on guitar and the following year Peter Baltes replaced Rubach on bass.
-Finally Wahl was replaced by Jörg Fischer in 1977.
+Wahl was replaced by Jörg Fischer in 1977.
 After the recording of the group's self-titled debut album, Friedrich left Accept and was replaced by Stefan Kaufmann.
 Fischer was fired by the band after wrapping up the Breaker tour in 1982.
 He was replaced briefly by Jan Koemmet, followed by Herman Frank shortly before the release of Restless and Wild.
 Dirkscheider left and returned during the recording of Balls to the Wall in 1983, and Fischer returned to replace Frank shortly after the release of Balls to the Wall.

 In 1987, Dirkschneider was fired from Accept and subsequently pursued a solo career under the moniker U.D.O.
 He was replaced by a succession of temporary vocalists including Michael White and Baby Tuckoo frontman Rob Armitage, before the band settled on David Reece and released Eat the Heat in 1989.
 Fischer left again before the recording of the album.
-Jim Stacey joined on rhythm guitar for the album's promotional tour, which also saw Ken Mary take over from Kaufmann after the regular drummer suffered a back injury.
+Jim Stacey joined on rhythm guitar for the album's promotional tour, which also saw Ken Mary take over from Kaufmann on tour after he suffered a back injury.
 Accept subsequently decided to disband, after increasing differences with Reece and Kaufmann's injury.
 By 1992, the band had returned with a lineup of Dirkschneider, Hoffmann, Baltes and Kaufmann, releasing Objection Overruled the next year.
 Arjen Lucassen of Vengeance was involved at the time, he was supposed to be the touring guitarist but left before the tour started.
 Kaufmann was forced to leave again after the release of Death Row, with Stefan Schwarzmann taking his place.